muellerflorian/parker-rna-loc-elegans/docs/cell-membrane-dist.md

 ## Analysis with ImJoy
 The entire functionality of the plugin can be controlled within the plugin window.
-If you expand the plugin, you will see all parameters and operations that can be performed
+If you expand the plugin, you will see all parameters.

 ![CMD-plugin-ui.png](img/CMD-plugin-ui.png)